OctopusDeploy/blog/blog/2021-09/introducing-workato-connector/index.md

 ![](octopus-deploy-in-community-library.png)

 Before configuring the connector, you need to create an API key in Octopus Deploy.
 The connector uses this API key to perform operations against Octopus Deploy on your behalf.
-Documentation on how to do this is provided in our [How to Create an API Key documentation](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key).
+Information on how to do this is provided in our [How to Create an API Key documentation](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key).

 After creating an API key, you need to establish a connection between the Octopus Deploy connector in Workato, and the instance of Octopus you wish to integrate in a workflow: